DEADLINE FOR 2023 SCHOLARSHIP IS APRIL 15th, 2023

 Our Art Scholarship Program allows us to fulfill part of our mission to promote education in the arts–especially pastels.
-Each year, we solicit high school art teachers to help us find talented, dedicated students interested in pursuing a career in art at a junior or four-year college or university.
+Each year, we solicit high school art teachers, college art departments, and statewide arts organizations to help us find talented, dedicated students interested in pursuing a career in art at a junior or four-year college or university.

-Applicants can apply for this $1500 annual scholarship as long as they fit the criteria set out by the Board of PSWC, which is as follows:
+Applicants may apply for these $2000 annual scholarships as long as they fit the criteria below as set out by the Board of PSWC.

-- Must be a high school senior, college freshman, sophomore, or junior enrolled in a junior or four-year accredited college or university with enrollment in an art class.
+- be a high school senior, college freshman, sophomore, or junior enrolled in a junior or four-year accredited college or university with enrollment in an art class

-- Must submit hand drawn or painted, original artwork created by the student (no photography or digital work accepted)
+- submit a digital portfolio of at least three hand drawn or painted, original artworks created by the student (no photography or digital work accepted)

-- Must be recommended by an art teacher, counselor, or PSWC member
+- submit three letters of recommendation from an art teacher, counselor, or PSWC member (at least two from school personnel)

-- Must submit a portfolio of work, an artist statement and a completed application questionnaire to the Board.
+- submit an artist statement/essay and a fully completed application form by the April 15 deadline

 Please direct inquiries for scholarships to Pam Comfort.